-Substantial expenditure, some of which is not currently adequately justified, is proposed by the entities in future years.
+Substantial expenditure, some of which is yet to be justified, is proposed by the entities in future years.
 This will form a particular focus of the Authority's future annual reviews over the interim price monitoring period to 1 July 2013.